-- Indeed, Syngenta's approval submissions to China included insufficient, incorrect, and/or incomplete information, resulting in multiple additional submissions, and also included significant delays by Syngenta in providing standard information.
+- 156. To encourage further sales and planting of Viptera, Syngenta, by at least August 2011, was representing to stakeholders, including corn Producers and Non-Producers, that Syngenta would obtain China's approval by March 2012. - 157.
+As one of Syngenta's business partners wrote, "[i]f we say March enough, there should be no issue in ordering seed stock and seed companies will have confidence in the March date." - 158.
+Syngenta, however, did not have a reasonable basis to believe that approval from China would be received in March 2012 and did not itself expect approval by that time. - Indeed, Syngenta's approval submissions to China included insufficient, incorrect, and/or incomplete information, resulting in multiple additional submissions, and also included significant delays by Syngenta in providing standard information.
 For example, Syngenta did not submit PCR detection methods until January 10, 2011, and had to redeliver the PCR detection method on May 16, 2011, because the first submission was unclear.
 This information was a required precursor to testing in China, which may take-and is expected to take-months.
 On June 22, 2011, Syngenta sent a letter of correction regarding mislabeling of samples.
 Testing did not begin in China until June 24, 2011.
 Testing results are known requirements of completed applications.
-Even after an application is complete, review and deficiency notices requiring correction are not atypical but expected. - 165.
-No later than July 2011, and likely before that time, Syngenta knew it could not expect approval by March 2012. - 166.
-Syngenta's own employees recognized that approval would take significantly longer.
-For instance, a July 1, 2011 e-mail from Syngenta's Brian Walsh indicated that Viptera would not receive approval in China "for a few years yet." - 167.
-Syngenta received field trial and safety test results in October and November 2011, respectively.
+Even after an application is complete, review and deficiency notices requiring correction are not atypical but expected. - 160.
+No later than July 2011, and likely before that time, Syngenta knew it could not expect approval by March 2012.

+- 161. Syngenta's own employees recognized that approval would take significantly longer.
+For instance, a July 1, 2011 e-mail from Syngenta's Brian Walsh indicated that Viptera would not receive approval in China "for a few years yet." - Syngenta received field trial and safety test results in October and November 2011, respectively.
 Syngenta submitted these results in a now-completed application on November 9, 2011.
-At that point, Syngenta knew or clearly should have known that it would not have approval by March 2012. - 168.
+At that point, Syngenta knew or clearly should have known that it would not have approval by March 2012. - 163.
 As of May 2012, China's Ministry of Agriculture had reviewed Syngenta's application and had rejected it for deficiencies including all applicable safety analyses.
-Syngenta submitted another application in June 2012.

-169. In addition, Syngenta sought approval to cultivate MIR162 in, as well as import MIR162 to, China.
-See Reuters "Update 1 - Syngenta confirms it applied to cultivate GMO corn in China" (Oct.
+Syngenta submitted another application in June 2012. - 164.
+In addition, on information and belief, Syngenta sought approval to cultivate MIR162 in, as well as import MIR162 to, China.
+See Reuters "Update 1 Syngenta confirms it applied to cultivate GMO corn in China" (Oct.
 8, 2014)